-Once you have imported, normalised and published multiple datasets, you can now begin analysing and querying your data.
+Once you have imported, normalized and published multiple datasets, you can now begin analyzing and querying your data.

 To start, you can gain an early insight into the relationship between each pair of datasets by switching to the Connections List tab.
 Here, you will see the overlap and information on the keys and categories contained in each pair.
 The keys will be used during the queries to link the records referring to the same individual.

 Next, use the Query Tool to begin building, testing and running queries.
 A query on InfoSum Platform - just like a query in a conventional database - is a way of filtering, combining and analyzing data.
 You can refer to multiple datasets in a single query and the datasets will be automatically joined, where there is a common key.